remp2020/remp/Beam/go/cmd/tracker/README.md

 # REMP Tracker

 This is a gateway for storing both user and system events.
-Tracker validates the request and posts Influx-formatted set of data to Kafka.
-For generic events, it also creates a Kafka topic based on provided `$category_$action`.
+Tracker validates the request and posts Influx-formatted set of data to a message broker implementation (either Kafka or Pub/Sub).

 ## Building